MeowAlienOwO/unnc-mdreport-template/contents/section_3_done_works.md

 =====
 The work in second year mainly consists two parts.
-First, I have finished a paper about a stochastic online 1D-BPP solution based on pricing concept and pattern recognition, which is recently submitted to IJCAI 22 (rejected).
+First, I have finished a paper about a stochastic online 1D-BPP solution based on pricing concept and pattern recognition, which is recently submitted to IJCAI 22.
 Second, I have participated the Amazon Last Mile Challendge.
 This problem can be simply described as TSP with human-factor and uncertainty.
 This part will discuss the key point of these two works.